 Question: What disappointments have you experienced from God that ended up becoming blessings?
 You can leave a comment by clicking here.

-Post adapted from Wayne Stiles, Walking in the Footsteps of Jesus: A Devotional Journey Through the Lands and Lessons of Christ (Ventura, CA: Regal, 2008).
-Used by permission.
+This post comes from Wayne’s book, Walking in the Footsteps of Jesus: A Journey Through the Lands and Lessons of Christ.